vdh-anssi/opc-ua_security/results.md

 A Formal Security Analysis of OPC UA.
 =====================================

-See the file README.md for detailed instruction on how to use proverif.
+See the file `README.md` for detailed instruction on how to use ProVerif.
-We present here, for each security properties, some configurations for which we have proofs.
+We present here, for each security property, some configurations for which we have proofs.
 Those configurations are maximal with respect to the timeout we used and explicitly indicate.
+They cover sufficiently many configurations to back up our claims from the companion paper.

 # Confidentiality Properties